 Situated on the border of the grotesque and the avant-garde, the work of ex-art student-turned-Internet sensation, Gab Bois, writhes with the pulse of our generation.
 Based in Montreal, her work has infiltrated the far corners of the world while creeping into the dark spaces of our mind as she creates a visual conversation that speaks in universal tongues.
 Using her own body as a canvas and a $100 point and shoot camera, she’s less concerned with photographic technique and more so wants to change our ideas of beauty by challenging those standards directly.

 Here we chat with Gab about her artistic roots, thoughts on the fashion industry and the space between art and its presentation.

 COOLS: As an ex-art student and someone who has an artist for a father, can you talk about your experience at art school and the structures that were in place that both hindered and aided you to discover your own voice as an artist?

-Gab Bois: Art school had significant effect on my practice.
+Gab Bois: Art school had a significant effect on my practice.
 It gave me a technical base that I use every day.
 I didn’t produce much for myself during those years because I was always caught up in assignments and deadlines.
 It was only a year after I graduated that I started doing personal work again.

 My dad never studied art, and is very free in his practice.
 He’s an extremely curious man who learned everything through the books he read and he probably has much better technique than me without ever getting a degree in art.